 It also comes with a built-in omnidirectional microphone, complete with a small noise filter, as well as a white indicator LED, a standard tripod mount (in addition to a monitor mount), auto-focus and exposure, USB-C connectivity, and streaming software for fine-tuning filtering and other capture details.
 Those who prefer vertical video can also remove the camera from its mount and physically rotate it to shoot with full HD 9:16 video.

-The Ausdom AW635 is the cheapest Ausdom webcam on this list, coming in at $69.99 on the official Ausdom Amazon listing.
-It’s half the size of the AF640, records in 1080p @ 30 fps, and has a built-in omnidirectional microphone.
+The Ausdom AW635 is one of the cheaper webcams on this list, coming in at $53.99 on the official Ausdom Amazon listing.
+It’s half the size of the Logitech C920, records in 1080p @ 30 fps, and has a built-in omnidirectional microphone.
 What makes it unique is its zoom.

-The Ausdom AW635 shoots zoomed-in video that fits about one head, making it ideal for video chats, but not much else.
+The Ausdom AW635 shoots zoomed-in video that fits about one head in frame, making it ideal for video chats, but not much else.
 There’s no way to control the zoom on the AW635, but if you want the focus to be squarely on you and not on your background, it will do that for you.

 As for its video quality, its colors tend to appear lighter than in real life, its autofocus tends to be sensitive and frequently adjust and it’s more prone to glare than the Ausdom AF640.
 Texture also doesn’t come across well on the AW635, making it a better choice for casual use than business use.

-Its price still makes it cheaper than other options on this list, and while it might not be as reliable as the Ausdom AF640, it will work if options become even more limited going forward.
+Its price still makes it cheaper than other options on this list, and while it might not be as reliable as the Logitech C920 or even the Logitech C525, it will work well if you don't want to break the bank.

 MORE: Best Gaming Headsets